-Doshisha Law School is housed in the Kambai-kan, where is easily accessible to the central area of Kyoto city via around ten minutes ride on a subway from JR Kyoto station.
-The Kyoto Imperial Palace and the temples lie in the neighborhood, where students are able to go for a stroll and refresh themselves between classes.
-Classrooms are on the second floor of Kambai-kan, with a study hall, library, and information research room on the fourth floor, and faculty offices, another study hall, the Academic Advisors' Office, and communal student work space on the fifth.
-On the ground floor is a cafe restaurant open to students as well as the general public.
+Doshisha Law School is housed in the Kambai-kan, which is easily accessible to the central area of Kyoto city via around ten minutes ride on a subway from JR Kyoto station.
+The Kyoto Imperial Palace and temples are located in the neighborhood, where students are able to go for a stroll and refresh themselves between classes.
+Classrooms are on the second floor of Kambai-kan, with a study hall, library, and information research room on the fourth floor, and faculty offices, another study hall, the Academic Advisors’ Office, and communal student work space on the fifth.
+On the ground floor is a cafe restaurant open to students as well as to the general public.
 Because of high academic requirements and the Q&A sessions that occasionally continue beyond class time, students often have no time to leave the Kambai-kan for lunch.
 Busy students may buy boxed lunches on the ground floor during lunch time.

-In the classrooms used for seminars, student seats are arranged in U-shaped so that students can have multi-directional / two-way discussions face-to-face with their professors and other students.
+In the classrooms used for seminars, student seats are arranged in U-shape so that students can have multi-directional / two-way discussions face-to-face with their professors and other students.
 In classrooms used for lectures, seats are arranged in a fan-shape in order to accommodate interactive classes.

 In the moot court classroom, four cameras are used to film students as they act out their roles.
 Students are given advice as they watch these videos with their instructors.